Tommertom/svelte-ionic-blank-demo/README.md

 </p>
 <br>
 <p align="center">
-  A showcase app for all Ionic UI elements.
-Supercharged by Svelte and Vite
+  A showcase app for Ionic.
+Supercharged by Svelte and Vite.
 </p>
 <br>
 <p align="center">